spryker/docker-sdk/docs/02-development-usage/07-mount-modes-configuration.md

            platforms:
                - linux
 ```

 3. Bootstrap docker/sdk:
 ```bash
 docker/sdk boot
 ```

-4. Follow installation instructions displayed in the grey block during the execution of the previous command.
+4. Follow the installation instructions displayed in the grey block of the output of the command you have run in the previous step.

 5. Build and run Spryker application based on demo data:
 ```bash
 docker/sdk up --build --data --assets
 ```

-### How to configure docker-sync mount mode for Windows with WSL1
+### Configuring docker-sync mount mode on Windows with WSL1

-To configure docker-sync mount mode:
+To configure docker-sync mount mode on Windows with Windows Subsystem for Linux 1 (WSL1):

-1. Download and install Docker Desktop Stable 2.3.0.2 or a later release.
+1. Download and install Docker Desktop Stable 2.3.0.2 or higher.
 See [Install Docker Desktop on Windows](https://docs.docker.com/docker-for-windows/install/) to learn more.
-2. Enable Windows Subsystem for Linux 1 (WSL1) by following [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+2. Enable WSL1 by following [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 3. In WSL, install the latest version of Docker:
-    1. Update the packages to the latest versions:
+    1. Update packages to the latest versions:
      ```bash
     sudo apt-get update
     ```